 Let’s focus on email marketing for a second.
 Are your emails simple, short and visually appealing?
 Have you segmented your audiences strategically?
 Is your messaging personalised enough?

 We get it.
 This is a lot to think about and may seem overwhelming.
 We are here to support you through this though.
 You can learn how to create your own Marketing plan in our 2-hour long workshop!

 2. Secondly, create VALUABLE content rather than ‘quality content’.

-Valuable, informative and meaningful wins over nice and shiny everyday.
-So, where do you start from?
+Valuable, informative and meaningful wins over nice and shiny every day.
+So, where do you start?

-- Do you know what questions your audience are asking Google?
-Ah!
+- Do you know what questions your audience is asking Google?
 If you’ve never used “Answer the Public” you’ve really missed out on a fab tool.

 - Take a look at those queries.
 Got the answer?
 It’s your chance to shine and be useful to your potential customers!
-Do it through your blog, a live video, an infographic, an e-book or a simple social media post.
-Be relevant, help your potential clients out and be generous (give valuable info for free when you can).
+Do it through your blog, a live video, an infographic, an eBook or a simple Social Media post.
+Be relevant, help your potential clients and be generous (give valuable info for free when you can).